 Even if you’re asked to donate in person by a professional fundraiser, you should contact the charity to be sure the person is an authorized fundraiser.
 If the person is reluctant to provide the information or pressures you to donate immediately, they could be a savvy scammer pretending to be a part of the charity.

 If writing a check, never make checks payable to an individual fundraiser.
 Make sure to use the organization’s name.
 If using a credit card, it’s wise to check your account statements to make sure you’re not being charged for a recurring donation unless you agreed to sign up for monthly or annual contributions.

-3. Confirm They're Doing What They Say They're Going to DoMany worthwhile local charities won't appear on any watchdog safe lists because they are just too small to monitor.
-That doesn't automatically mean that are not real charities or that you should not support them.
+3. Confirm How Your Money Will Be UsedMany worthwhile charities won't appear on any watchdog safe lists because they are just too small to monitor.
+That doesn't automatically mean they are not real charities or that you should not support them.

 However, before giving money to any local charity not on a watchdog safe list, do yourself a favor and double check with the people the charity claims to be helping.
-Besides making sure the charity is legitimate, you may discover that bypassing the charity and donating directly to the local organization is the better option.
+Besides making sure the charity is legitimate, you may discover that bypassing the charity and donating directly to the organization or individual in need is the better option.

 When giving to a larger organization, it’s acceptable to ask how much of your donation goes for general administration and fundraising expenses and how much is left for the services you want to support.
 CharityWatch advises that an efficient charity should be spending 75 percent or more on programs and services.

 If you or someone you know does become a victim of charity fraud, you can contact your state consumer protection office.
 You can also report the fraud to the FBI at tips.fbi.gov or report online fraud to the FBI's Internet Crime Complaint Center.
 You’ll need information including how you were approached to donate, whether by email, social media, text or phone call; the name of the group or person they said were raising money for; the date you sent your donation; how much you donated.